mongodb-developer/WhatsCooking/README.md

 </p>

 <h2>Using Realm as Your Serverless Backend....</h2>
-<p>What's Cooking uses HTTP services in Realm to create 2 APIs to allow you to query for your restaurant data over HTTP.
-Find the Realm application in the <code>supplement-files</code> branch</p>
+<p>What's Cooking uses HTTP services in Realm to create 2 APIs to allow you to query for your restaurant data over HTTP: </p>

+- `getRestaurants` called from the `useHomeFetch.js` hook.
+- `getRestaurantsAutocomplete` called from the `Autotsuggestions.js` component.

+Find the Realm application in the <code>supplement-files</code> branch in a folder called `WhatsCookingRealm`</p>

 # WhatsCooking